Elrathor/JiraAlert/README.md

 ## Roadmap
 The following (in no particular order) things _should_ be done to improve this application:
+- [x] Add more configurable values
+- [ ] Make the application able to run inside a container (Docker)
+- [ ] Auto recovery when connection to Mattermost or Jira failed
 - [ ] Add Slack support
 - [ ] Add support for OAuth based authentication for jira
-- [ ] Add more configurable values
 - [ ] Split the application in smaller chunks
-- [ ] Make the application able to run inside a container (Docker)
 - [ ] Buy Elrathor some cookies